WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

 - This method is not as commonly used and can make your code overly verbose and your components overly complicated.
-- Alternatives: if you want to perform a side effect in reponse to props, use `componenentDidUpdate()` which will will discuss later.
+- Alternatives: If you want to perform a side effect in response to props, use `componenentDidUpdate()`, which we will discuss later.
-- Alternatives: discuss memoiazation helpers for re-computing data when a prop changes.
+- Alternatives: Discuss memoization helpers for re-computing data when a prop changes.
-- Alternatives: to reset state on prop change, make the component fully controlled or uncontrolled with a key instead of using this method.
+- Alternatives: To reset state on prop change, make the component fully controlled or uncontrolled with a key instead of using this method.

 </aside>